SamaT-rgb/-MentorMind---AI-Socratic-Tutor/README.md

-# MentorMind 🧠 — AI Socratic Tutor(still updating for now we have gemini 2.0 and have to improve UI aswell)
+# MentorMind 🧠 — AI Socratic Tutor(still updating for now we have gemini 2.0 and have to improve UI aswell plus we have to add for image analysis)

 MentorMind is an interactive AI-powered tutor designed to guide learners through reflective thinking using Socratic-style questioning.
 Powered by Streamlit and Gemini 2.0, it encourages users to understand concepts through meaningful conversation — not just passive answers.